1514777867/North-China-Rainfall-2023/README.md

 Figures 3 and 6 were generated using Origin from the corresponding Excel source data.

-## Figure source data

 The datasets supporting the figures and quantitative analyses presented in the manuscript are publicly archived on Zenodo.

-The archived materials include, where applicable:

-- geographical shapefiles;
-- Excel source data used for Origin-generated figures;
-- NetCDF source data;
-- CSV source data;
-- processed WRF model fields;
-- processed precipitation data;
-- processed moisture-tracking data;
-- WRF-WVTs source-region mask files; and
-- other derived datasets used directly in the manuscript figures and analyses.

 ## Raw WRF output